jjmcsorley/bootstrap-jekyll/README.md

 ## Roadmap

 ### To Do
+Version 1.0

 - Update liquid on blog.html to limits the number of post showing
 - Update liquid on blog.html to incorporate pagination
-- Create John Doe's Bio Page and link that to post
+- Update Blog post style
+- Create html elements page
 - Update front matter on index, post, and config to ensure the [SEO plugin](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md) is being used to its full potential
 - Make the URLs for Post SEO friendly by updating the config file
 - Create more page layouts based on [Bootstrap 4 examples](https://getbootstrap.com/docs/4.1/examples/)